abreslav/async-proto/KEEP-COROUTINES.md

 ## Abstract

 We propose to add coroutines to Kotlin.
-This concept is also known as or partly covers
+This concept is also known as, or partly covers

 - generators/yield
 - async/await